Tuesday, July 16, 2024

 PREPARING STUDENTS TO MEET ACTUAL WORKPLACE EXPECTATIONS

-School "leaders" make a show of concern over whether or not students are prepared to "meet the expectations of the workplace."
+School "leaders" make a show of concern about students being prepared to "meet the expectations of the workplace."
 Truth is, most aren't.
 But not for the reasons "leadership" typically fusses about.

 In reality things like a graduate's math skills, or reading level, are of marginal concern.
-What really matters is making graduates ready to meet the REAL expectations of the workplace.
+What really matters is getting students ready to meet the REAL expectations of the workplace.
 That means educators must make sure the kids are prepared for things like this:

 1. Working for ever-smaller portions of the profits while corporate chieftains make ever-more preposterous amounts of money.
-(Elon Musk just 'made' $48 BILLION.)
+(Elon Musk just 'ate' $48 BILLION in one bite.)

 2. Being discarded like 4-day-old leftovers when it serves 'corporate' interests.